 This hands-on workshop is a follow-up to the Blackboard I: Introduction to Blackboard workshop.
 We will cover the specifics of building a course in Blackboard, including personalizing course navigation, setting up a materials-delivery structure and creating discussion areas.
 Participants will work in their own Blackboard courses and should bring to the session any course materials they want to upload or work with during the workshop.
 Files need to be on a flash drive (readable in a USB port) or on a CD.
 Prerequisites: basic computer skills and attendance at the Blackboard I: Introduction to Blackboard workshop or previous experience using Blackboard.
 Advance registration is required.

-Introduction to Live Online Classes Using Blackboard Collaborate [Online]
+Introduction to Live Online Classes Using Blackboard Collaborate Ultra [Hands-on]